jeisch/DAPHNE2/README.md

 * Address space is 32 bits, Data width is 64-bits (A32D64)
 * AFE Spy Buffers are 14 bits wide and are read-only
 * When properly aligned, every word in the frame marker spy buffers should read "11111110000000"  (0x3F80)

+### SPI Slave

+SPI slave placeholder logic is present.
+This module will ultimately be used for communication with the DAPHNE microcontroller.
+Not ready yet.

 ## Overview of Hardware Subsystems